uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 If something is put down the wrong branch then it will throw off the searching!
 If you're not sure, just use the examples we've given.
 If you run out of room, the tree doesn't have to be too tidy, as long as it's obvious at each node which way the left and right branches are (especially if there's only one branch, the direction needs to be obvious, although it could bend around after leaving the node).

-{image file-path="img/topics/data-structures-for-searching-demo-tree.png" alt="A small binary search tree."}
+{image file-path="img/topics/binary-search-tree-nine-node-tree.png" alt="An untidy, but readable binary search tree."}

 {panel end}

 ### Use a binary search tree to look up information

 In practice, we'd usually have some information associated with the value that we're looking for (such as a person's details).
-You could build a binary search tree that looks up the population of cities, dates of historical events, or the definition of foreign words (examples are shown below).
+You could build a binary search tree that looks up the population of cities, dates of historical events, or the definition of foreign words (an example is shown below).
 Having students research the content of a disc and then place it provides an integrated learning opportunity.

-TODO: Add example
+{image file-path="img/topics/binary-search-tree-cities.png" alt="A binary search tree where the nodes are cities with their population number, sorted in alphabetical order."}

 {panel type="teaching"}